abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

       programming solvers (GLPK, CLP, CBC and SCIP).
     - Knapsack algorithms.
     - Graph algorithms (shortest paths, min cost flow, max flow, linear sum assignment).
+    - *FlatZinc* support.

 ..  only:: html

     In short, the or-tools library is:

-    - **Open source and free** Everything, including the examples, the implementations of the algorithms, the various documentations2 , is licenced under the Apache License 2.0 and is available for download.
+    - **Open source and free** Everything, including the examples, the implementations of the algorithms, the various documentations, is licenced under the Apache License 2.0 and is available for download.
 If you make substantial improvements to our code, please share it with the whole community.
     - **Alive** The library is actively maintained and updates and improvements are made on an